NRA criticised for gun ban at Pence event

 - Why is US gun lobby NRA so controversial?

-While the NRA said the policy was due to US Secret Service protocol, survivors of the deadly Marjory Stoneman Douglas high school shooting in February called out what they said was hypocrisy.
+While the NRA said the policy was due to US Secret Service protocol, survivors of the deadly Marjory Stoneman Douglas High School shooting in February pointed out what they said was hypocrisy.

 Cameron Kasky, one of the student founders of the March for Our Lives movement in the wake of the Parkland shooting, shared the NRA's post on Twitter, calling the group a "hilarious parody".